‘What Shall I Do, Lord?’

 “So I said, ‘What shall I do, Lord?’
 And the Lord said to me, ‘Arise and go into Damascus, and there you will be told all things which are appointed for you to do,” (Acts 22:10, NKJV).

 Let me tell you the story surrounding Saul’s decision to submit to God’s will.
-It has application for us today.
+It has an application for us today.
 In the days following Jesus’ crucifixion and resurrection, the Early Church began to grow in Jerusalem.
 There was much opposition, however, primarily led by the Jewish religious leaders.
 They wanted to stamp out Christianity before it could get a foothold, and they went to extreme lengths to accomplish this.
 One of their young leaders was a man named Saul.

 Consider Saul’s own words describing himself: “I am indeed a Jew, born in Tarsus of Cilicia, but brought up in this city at the feet of Gamaliel, taught according to the strictness of our fathers’ law, and was zealous toward God as you all are today.
 I persecuted this Way to the death, binding and delivering into prisons both men and women, as also the high priest bears me witness, and all the council of the elders, from whom I also received letters to the brethren, and went to Damascus to bring in chains even those who were there to Jerusalem to be punished,” (Acts 22:3–5).

 Saul was on another mission.
 He was headed to Damascus in Syria to persecute the church, followers of the sect called the Way.
 He had letters from the high priest in Jerusalem to the synagogues in Damascus.
-He hoped these letters would help him arrest more Christians.
+And he hoped these letters would help him arrest more Christians.
 But Saul’s life was about to change — radically.

 On the road to Damascus, Jesus appeared to Saul in a vision.
 There was a blinding light.
 Saul fell to the ground.
 He heard a voice from heaven: “Saul, Saul, why are you persecuting Me?”
 Saul was stunned.
 He was convinced he had been pursuing the true God with every fiber of his being.